HasanMajdi/Unit3-HasanMajdi/README.md

 **And this will helps us to success and meet criteria[6], which is stating "System is able to determine whether the equipments in the storage or lent out."**
 *We are able to update the (Dashboard) news with weather new items are lent or being restored again*

-## Equipments Dialog
+## Equipment/Users Dialog

-Equipments Dialog is where the user would be able to find all information about the items, where are they, Are stored or not, if not then, to Whom it is lent to, and emails section is provided.
+Equipment Dialog is where the user would be able to find all information about the items, where are they, Are stored or not, if not then, to Whom it is lent to, and emails section is provided.
+***(Since the way the two dialogs are created, i have put both Equipment and Users in the same section to avoid showing the same part of the code i showed growth in previously.)***
 The first action to happen in order to show the Dialog is Importing the Class from the file.

 ```.py
 from Equitable import Equi_Table